Last updated on December 2, 2021

-Diamond inclusions are clarity characteristics that develop when diamonds are formed deep in the earth.
-The size, quantity, placement and colour of these inclusions determine a diamond’s clarity grade and affect its price.
-Here we have brought together different types of diamond inclusions to give you an idea of what they mean and how they look alike.
+Diamond inclusions are clarity characteristics that develop when the diamond is formed deep in the earth.
+The size, quantity, placement and colour of these inclusions determine a stone’s clarity grade and affect its price.
+This guide brings together types of diamond inclusions to give you an idea of what they mean and how they affect the stone.

 What Are Diamond Inclusions?

-Since diamonds form under extreme heat conditions (up to 2,200 degrees Fahrenheit) and their growth takes between one to three billion years, only rare diamonds emerge in a truly flawless condition.
-Most of them are imperfect and contain different types of inclusions which affect a diamond’s appearance, clarity grade and the price as a result.
+Since diamonds form under extreme heat and pressure and their growth takes between one to three billion years, only rare diamonds emerge in flawless condition.
+Most of them are imperfect and contain different clarity characteristics, which affect a diamond’s appearance, internal structure, clarity grade and price.

 Types of Diamond Inclusions

-As the name suggests, this type of inclusions looks like hair at the girdle area that occurs during the improper diamond cutting process.
+As the name suggests, this type of inclusion looks like hair or tiny feathers that extends from the girdle area into the stone and occurs during the improper diamond cutting process.
 A heavily bearded girdle looks grey and fuzzy as if it has been scratched.
 Such diamonds should be avoided as this effect detracts from a stone’s beauty.

-A cavity inclusion is a small slightly deep curved area typically caused when a crystal near the diamond’s surface is removed during the cutting or polishing process.
-Such inclusions accumulate dirt and oil and become darker and more visible with time.
+The cavity is a small, slightly deep angular opening that is typically caused when a surface-reaching crystal drops out or gets removed during the polishing process.
+Often polishers leave the cavities as completely removing them results in weight loss which has an impact on the sale price.
+Be aware that such inclusions accumulate dirt and oil and become darker and more visible with time.

 Pinpoint and Cloud

-Pinpoints are miniscule white or black mineral crystals embedded within a diamond, sometimes even diamond crystals within the diamond.
-They look like tiny dots and out of all diamond inclusions, pinpoints are considered to be the most benign.
+Pinpoints are miniscule white or black crystals embedded within a diamond.
+They look like tiny dots, and out of all diamond inclusions, pinpoints are considered the most benign.

 Cloud is a term to define a cluster of pinpoints found very close to each other that are seen as some hazy form.
-It’s not a big issue when clouds are small and diffused, but when the clouds get big they can negatively affect a diamond’s appearance and make it look hazy.
+It is not a big issue when clouds are small and diffused, but when they get big, they can negatively affect a diamond’s appearance and make it look hazy.

-A crystal is a diamond or other material in its natural raw form that is embedded within the stone.
-Crystals are often colourless or various shades of white, however, they can be any colour.
-On rare occasions, these crystals can be especially unique and beautiful when they form shapes such as a bumblebee, dolphin, heart etc.
+A crystal is a diamond or other mineral in its natural raw form that is embedded within the stone.
+Crystals are often colourless or various shades of white; however, they can be any colour depending on the mineral present.
+On rare occasions, these crystals can be unique and especially beautiful when they form shapes such as a bumblebee, dolphin, heart etc.

 A feather is a small fracture within a diamond’s internal structure.
-Depending on your viewing angle, a feather can be almost invisible or catch on light and look like a small white feather within a diamond.
-Rarely feathers may also have a grey and brownish colour and they are noticeable to the naked eye.
+Depending on the viewing angle, a feather can be almost invisible or catch on to light and look like a small white feather within a diamond.
+Rarely feathers may have a grey or brownish colour, and they are noticeable to the naked eye.